PaulMWatt/Alchemy/README.md

 in the absence of these newer compilers and features, with the potential loss of convenience or performance.

-Mercury, Messenger of the Gods
+Mercury (Hg), Messenger of the Gods
 ==============================

 Hg is a message and structured data processing framework that